Key trends that will help to shape the growth of the sustainable fixed-income market in 2021 and beyond.

 The hope is that the more we see countries and companies run in a responsible manner, the better ESG disclosures and data quality will become.
 This trend will be accelerated by regulators and stakeholders, who will increasingly demand more from the issuers.
-Even though task forces have been established to standardize reporting frameworks, the current lack of standardization of reporting means much is still left up to the issuers’ discretion.
+Even though task forces have been established to standardise reporting frameworks, the current lack of standardisation of reporting means much is still left up to the issuers’ discretion.

 Finally, there is a need for improved communication not only between bondholders and issuers, but also between bondholders and shareholders on ESG topics.
 When it comes to purely financial returns, what is good for a bondholder is not necessarily good for a shareholder and vice versa.
 However, when it comes to ESG factors, we believe both sets of investors should be fully aligned.

 We believe that an issuer considering ESG factors should be more likely to have a resilient and effective business model, which can also lead to both societal and financial positive outcomes.

 Today, there are more shareholder-focused industry bodies than fixed-income ones.
 The bodies exist in recognition of the work to be done and how investors working together have more chance of effecting positive change.
 That is even more important for fixed-income investors, who can engage, but cannot hold management teams to account through voting.
 Bondholders, however, do have the ability to deny capital to issuers.
 In our view, shareholders and bondholders working together will create the maximum opportunity to improve environmental and societal outcomes, as well as share best practices.